Changes for passenger transport drivers

 An association arrangement is a written agreement between two parties who both undertake the business of an on-demand transport booking service.
 The association arrangement must state which is the principal booking service and which is the associated booking service.

-From mid-2019, the current arrangements for owned and leased Perth taxi plates, country taxi-car licences, charter vehicle licences and Regular Passenger Transport (RPT) vehicle licences will cease.
+From 2 July 2019, the current arrangements for owned and leased Perth taxi plates, country taxi-car licences, charter vehicle licences and Regular Passenger Transport (RPT) vehicle licences will cease.

 All taxi plates, taxi-car, RPT and charter vehicle licences will be replaced by a single Passenger Transport Vehicle (PTV) authorisation with four categories of service: